Pasdeau/blog/source/_posts/MOP_MCML.md

 ## 5.2 New Statistics and Outputs

-MOP-MCML directly reports device-consistent $R$ and $T$, the intensity-weighted mean pathlength $L_{\mathrm{eff}}$, penetration-depth histograms, and unified statistics in both reflection and transmission modes, facilitating joint optimization of SDS and device dimensions.
+MOP-MCML provides **device-consistent** estimates of reflectance R and transmittance T, the **intensity-weighted mean pathlength** (L_{\mathrm{eff}}), **penetration-depth histograms**, and **harmonized summary statistics** for both reflection and transmission geometries.
+These outputs are designed to support the **joint optimization** of source–detector separation (SDS) and device dimensions.

+To streamline batch experiments, after each run the computed R and T are appended to a project-level summary file (`summary.csv`), enabling quick inspection, aggregation, and cross-run comparison without parsing individual output files.

 ## 5.3 I/O and MATLAB Visualization Updates